silverwind/default-gateway/README.md

 The `.v{4,6}()` methods return a Promise while the `.v{4,6}.sync()` variants will return the result synchronously.

 The `gateway` property will always be defined on success, while `interface` can be `null` if it cannot be determined.
-All methods reject/throw when the gateway cannot be determined or the `exec` call failed.
+All methods reject/throw on unexpected conditions.

 ## License